colesturza/CSCI4622-Final-Project/README.md

 The order you should view them in to see my process is as follows:

-1. data_exploration.ipynb
+1. preprocess_data.ipynb

-2. KNN.ipynb
+2. knn.ipynb

-3. SVM.ipynb
+3. svc.ipynb

-4. data_processing.ipynb
+4. cnn.ipynb

+5. crnn-parallel.ipynb

-5.
+5. crnn.ipynb

 ## Sources: